Three citrus juices, a splash of tequila, and a screaming hot grill. That’s the whole secret to carne asada that actually tastes like the real thing.

 Step 1 – Marinate the Steak

 In a large zip-top bag or small bowl, whisk together the citrus juices, tequila (or ACV + water), oil, garlic, onion, spices, salt, cilantro, and your choice of minced chile pepper.
-Cover and put in the refrigerator for 30 minutes to 8 hours.
+To amp up your marinade even more, pulse it a few times in a food processor or blender.
+Much like this Birria.

 How to Grill Carne Asada Steak

-Preheat a grill (gas or charcoal) or cast-iron skillet over medium-high heat.
+Preheat a grill (gas or charcoal) or cast-iron skillet or grill pan over medium-high heat.
+And make sure to oil the grill grates well.
 Remove the steak from the marinade and shake off any excess.

 Grill or sear for 3–5 minutes per side, depending on the thickness and desired doneness.
 Let rest for 5–10 minutes, then slice thinly against the grain.
 Finish with a squeeze of lime and extra cilantro, serve with your favorite pico de gallo and Mexican rice.